ladislavovic/java-snippets/example_oauth2_02_clientCredentialsFlow/README.md

 So the flow is more simple.

 The flow description:
-1. Client requests ticket from UAA server.
+1. Client requests token from UAA server.
 It sends its username and password.
 2. Client make a request to Resource Server and put the token to Authorization header.